-- Cognitive behavioral therapy is a psychological treatment method that has been proven to be effective in improving the quality of life and functioning of individuals by changing thinking patterns, and reevaluating the reality vs psychological experience of people
+- Cognitive behavioral therapy is a psychological treatment method that has been proven effective in improving individuals’ quality of life and functioning by changing thinking patterns and reevaluating people’s reality vs. psychological experience.

 Pain management specialist

-- A psychiatrist with training in Interventional Pain Management (IPM) is a type of specialist with training in treating pain related disorders.
-The goal of this specialist is to help relieve, reduce or manage pain so that the person is able to function optimally without the need for medication or surgery
+- A psychiatrist with training in Interventional Pain Management (IPM) is a type of specialist with training in treating pain-related disorders.
+The goal of this specialist is to help relieve, reduce, or manage pain so that the person can function optimally without needing medication or surgery.

-- The goal of occupational therapy is help regulate the sensory experience of the child through physical activities
+- Occupational therapy aims to help regulate the child’s sensory experience through physical activities.

-- A neurologist is a medical doctor who specializes in treating conditions that affect the nervous system.
-The nervous system (NS) consists of the central NS, and the peripheral NS.
-The latter is the part of the NS that is shown to be affected in hyperesthesia and other sensory disorders
+- A neurologist is a medical doctor specializing in treating conditions affecting the nervous system.
+The nervous system (NS) consists of the central NS and the peripheral NS.
+The latter is part of the NS that is shown to be affected in hyperesthesia and other sensory disorders.

 - Consulting with a neurologist is possibly the first step in seeking a diagnosis of any nerve-related conditions or abnormalities.